celestiaorg/celestia-app/specs/src/specs/shares.md

 ## Transaction Shares

 In order for clients to parse shares in the middle of a sequence without downloading antecedent shares, Celestia encodes additional metadata in the shares associated with reserved namespaces.
 At the time of writing this only applies to the [`TRANSACTION_NAMESPACE`](./consensus.md#reserved-namespaces) and [`PAY_FOR_BLOB_NAMESPACE`](./consensus.md#reserved-namespaces).
-This share structure is often reffered to as "compact shares" to differentiate from the share structure defined above (a.k.a "sparse shares").
+This share structure is often referred to as "compact shares" to differentiate from the share structure defined above for blob shares (a.k.a "sparse shares").
+In other words, the format below applies to shares with below [`NAMESPACE_ID_MAX_RESERVED`](./consensus.md#reserved-namespaces):

-For shares **with a reserved namespace through [`NAMESPACE_ID_MAX_RESERVED`](./consensus.md#constants)**:

 - The first [`NAMESPACE_SIZE`](./consensus.md#constants) of a share's raw data is the namespace of that share.
 - The next [`SHARE_INFO_BYTES`](./consensus.md#constants) bytes are for share information with the following structure: